philc/book-notes/school of life.md

       adjust as best they can to reality.
 By administering a sharp, clean blow, the diplomatic person kills off the torture of hope, accepting the frustration that is likely to come their way: the diplomat is kind enough to let themselves sometimes be the target of hate."
+  * Vulnerability
+    * Failure is what makes friends.
+Not winning.
+Hearing about the failure, what we're sad about, that we're lonely, how we're being embarrassed.
+It's endearing.
+      * (But what about demonstrating strength?
+Vulnerability, without power, is warm but irrelevant).
+    * By being vulnerable, you're offering up the valuable opportunity for others to hurt and humiliate you.
+      * "Friendship is the dividend of gratitude that flows from an acknowledgment that one has offered something very valuable by talking."
+  * Friendship
+    * "Friendships cannot develop until one side takes a risk and shows they are ready to like even when there's as yet no evidence that they are liked back."
+    * "We should stop worrying quite so much whether or not people like us, and make that far more interesting and socially useful move: concentrate on showing that we like them."

   * A need to be alone
     * "At a certain point, we have had enough of conversations that take us away from our own thought processes, enough of external demands that stop us heeding our inner tremors, enough of the pressure for